Updated: Aug 31

 A small word of caution when purchasing this model.
 There appear to be multiple attachment options, including are lanyards, rubber finger rings, or velcro straps.
 We'd recommend the velcro strap for versatility as you can adjust the strap to fit around your finger or attach it to fighting gear.
 If Amazon is to be believed, that's the NXPTT-U2 option.

 The next category up from basic PTTs is a speaker microphone.
 These are definitely more expensive than fob-style devices.
 However, you end up getting a speaker which often includes a 2.5mm or 3.5mm earpiece jack.
 That means you won't need to run a headset for your phone.
-Many of these options are IPxx rated for environmental protection and the Bluetooth connected versions mean your phone can stay dry and secure in your kit.
+Many of these options are IPxx rated for environmental protection.
+They come in both wired and Bluetooth options.

 Cost: ~$170 to $180 CAD